PeterFWS/My-Publications-F.Shu/README.md

 # Brief description:

 In this work, we present a comprehensive breakdown of mapping state of the art SLAM techniques into the agricultural domain, with particular emphasis on monocular SLAM.
-The paper received largely positive reviews and should be very easy to reproduce.
+The paper received largely positive reviews and it could be the prototype for many field applications.

 We hope this work can push the SLAM a little forward on very challenging scenario.
 If you are interested in our work, please feel free to contact us.